NurAzliYT/RulesUI/README.md

 # 📖 About

 A plugin that will show your server rules in UI form.
-To open KygekRulesUI, simply type `/rules` in the chat.
+To open RulesUI, simply type `/rules` in the chat.

 # 🧩 Features